 In fact, what Franklin had shown me was a smooth, black sphere, about the size of a billiard ball, maybe a bit smaller.
 She had given it to me, allowed me to examine it.
 It was light and incredibly smooth – so smooth that I had the urge to rub it against my cheek.
 It was seamless, and bore no stamp of trademark or manufacture.
 After I had rolled it around my face and hands, feeling its somewhat rubbery texture, I handed it back.
 I did not see any other function for it.
 Then she pulled it apart with her hands, and then she had two smooth, shiny black spheres, each about half the size as the first.
 She set one in her lap, and pulled the other one in half, creating two more spheres, again half the size of the original.
 At first, I thought she was showing me a magic trick, some crafty slight-of-hand.
 But she handed them to me, two smaller and one slightly larger (about the size of a golf ball now) and let me examine them.
 Again, seamless, smooth, almost rubbery to the touch.
 The texture was odd, and now they felt a little warmer.
 I tried pulling the larger one apart like she had done, but when its shape did not change between my fingertips, I stopped, trying to play it cool.
 “Neat.”

 We went into the bathroom and she turned on the shower.
-She put one of the smaller balls into each pocket of her pants, and, holding the larger one in one hand, she stepped into the shower spray – and the water curved around her.
+She put one of the smaller balls into small pockets along the waist of her pants, and, holding the larger one in one hand, she stepped into the shower spray – and the water curved around her.
 She wasn’t touched by a single drop.
 She let me try it, and I still cannot satisfactorily describe the sensation I felt, all at once excited, dumbfounded, and ridiculous, as I stood there, moving my hand with the slightly larger sphere in it and watching the water repulsed by it.
 She explained that this was used instead of the cumbersome umbrellas we use in our world to keep the rain off our heads.
 She said that in her world, people often put these little balls into rain hats and they never have to worry about staying dry in a downpour, or putting someone’s eye out with the edge of an umbrella.
 It used soundwaves to repel the water droplets, and it seemed so convenient and clever that I wondered why our people hadn’t made something like it yet.
 She told me that there was a plan to seed this technology to us soon.
 They sometimes seeded technology to us to advance our development, and they did it through contact with people like Nikola Tesla, T. Townsend Brown, and even Leonardo da Vinci.
 The goal was to introduce technology gradually, at times when it was not too far removed from our own, so the connection would not be too unsettling for us.
 They want to get our civilization to a point where our two peoples can communicate openly and develop together.

 Our side of the world is held back by ignorance, religion, fear, greed – all of the wonderful traits that make us who we are.
 They are trying to help us overcome that, but there are forces that are trying to ensure that we do not, that we sink into the lower frequencies.
 Misery does indeed love company.

 I asked her if someone was on the other side of the wall, would they see her hand coming through?
 She said it depended on their frame of mind, and explained the concept of negative hallucination – that when the conscious mind sees something it cannot qualify, it tends to ignore it.
 Or people see something, but cannot comprehend its full-reality potential, and so they see a disproportioned version.
 Maybe they think they see a ghost.
 Or they think they saw something out of the corner of their eye, but when they look, their conscious mind has already blocked it.
 It didn’t matter, she said, as the room next door was unoccupied anyway.
 I asked, “What if they are in the right frame of mind, and they see the full image of your arm suddenly pop out of the wall?”
-She shrugged, and said, “If they are that far along, they are probably familiar with the physics, and will try to grab my hand and shake it, or to make contact in some reasonable way.
+She shrugged, and said, “If they are that far along, they are probably familiar with the physics, and will try to touch my hand, or to make contact in some reasonable way.
 Most likely, they will freeze up, and my hand will be gone before they can even react.
 They may tell someone, but who will believe them?
 Even if they are believed, what evidence is there?
 If anything, it ends up as yet another strange story on the internet.
 People can believe it or not.”

 “And if they believe it?”